After the Gold Rush (song)

-"After the Gold Rush" is a song written and performed by Neil Young and is the title song from his 1970 album of the same name.
-In addition to After the Gold Rush, it also appears on the compilation albums Decade, Greatest Hits and on Live Rust.
+"After the Gold Rush" is a song written and performed by Neil Young from his 1970 album of the same name.
+In addition to After the Gold Rush, it also appears on the compilation albums Decade and Greatest Hits and the live album Live Rust.

 An a capella version of the song was a hit in many countries in 1974 for the English vocal group Prelude.

-It’s ranked number 323 on Rolling Stones list of The 500 Greatest Songs of All Time.
+"After the Gold Rush" is ranked number 323 on the 2021 edition of Rolling Stone's 500 Greatest Songs of All Time.

 Composition

-Young has said that he doesn't recall what the song is about.
-Dolly Parton, recalling a conversation while in the process of recording a cover of the song, along with Emmylou Harris and Linda Ronstadt, for their 1999 album Trio II, said:
+Dolly Parton, who covered "After the Gold Rush" with Emmylou Harris and Linda Ronstadt for their 1999 collaborative album Trio II, stated that Young himself does not know what the song is about:

 I loved the song on Neil Young's [1970] album and I loved it when Prelude had it out in 1974.
 But I didn't know what the song meant.
 Linda and Emmy knew Neil, so we called him and asked him.
 He said, 'I have no idea.'
 I thought that was so funny.
 I think it's about the Second Coming or the invasion of aliens, or both.

-However, in his 2012 biography Young reportedly gave a different explanation of the song's origin and meaning, describing the inspiration provided by a screenplay of the same name (never produced), which apocalyptically described the last days of California in a catastrophic flood.
-The screenplay and song's title referred to what happened in California, a place that took shape due to the Gold Rush.
-Young eventually concluded that:
+In his 2012 autobiography, Young gave a different explanation of the song's origin and meaning, describing the inspiration provided by an unproduced screenplay of the same name by actor Dean Stockwell and lyricist Herb Bermann which described California being destroyed in a catastrophic flood.
+The screenplay's title referred to the California gold rush.
+Young concluded that:

 After The Gold Rush is an environmental song...
 I recognize in it now this thread that goes through a lotta my songs that’s this time-travel thing...
 When I look out the window, the first thing that comes to my mind is the way this place looked a hundred years ago.

-"After the Gold Rush" consists of three verses which move forward in time from the past (a medieval celebration), to the present (the singer lying in a burned out basement), and, finally, to the end of humanity's time on Earth (the ascension process in which the "chosen ones" are evacuated from Earth in silver spaceships).
-On the original recording, in addition to Young's vocals, two instruments are used: a piano and a French horn.
-In the decades since the song was first released, the horn solo in the song has typically been replaced by a harmonica solo by Young in live performances.
+"After the Gold Rush" consists of three verses which move forward in time from the past (a medieval celebration) to the present (the singer "lying in a burned-out basement") and finally to the far future (in which "chosen ones" are evacuated from Earth in "silver spaceships").
+The line "Look at Mother Nature on the run / In the 1970s" has been amended by Young in concert to match the then-present time, most recently to "Look at Mother Nature on the run / in the 21st century."

-The line "Look at Mother Nature on the run / In the 1970s" has been amended by Young in concert over the decades and is currently sung as "Look at Mother Nature on the run / in the 21st century."
+On the original recording, Young accompanies himself on piano and Bill Peterson provides a French horn solo.
+The horn solo in the song is typically replaced by a harmonica solo by Young in live performances.